arduino/docs-content/content/hardware/11.accessories/modulino-nodes/modulino-knob/tutorials/how-knob/content.md

 ---
-title: "Modulino Knob"
+title: "Getting Started with Modulino Knob"
-description: "Complete guide for the Modulino Knob rotary encoder module."
+description: "Complete guide for the Modulino Knob rotary encoder module and programming with Arduino and MicroPython."
 tags:
  - Modulino
  - Knob